hoelzl/Poem/index.md

 systems that can reasonably be called autonomous and adaptive share: they need some way to store information, some way to receive information from their environment and, unless we are dealing with pure sensor systems, some way to influence their environment.
+In addition a system has to have some mechanism for answering queries against the stored information, otherwise it might as well not bother to store the information in the first place.
+Simple query mechanisms may do nothing but access the information stored in the system's memory, more sophisticated mechanisms may involve complex reasoning or simulation steps.
+Since we want to treat all systems in a unified manner we assume that the system contains a *reasoning mechanism* of some form.
+The simple query mechanism would employ a reasoning mechanism that performs no reasoning at all, but that's OK.
+To make the problem sound more grandiose and scientific I call these components together the *awareness mechanism* of a system.

-There are many ways how these functionalities can be realized: information can be stored in a centralized location, distributed between agents, or even in the environment.
-The interface between the awareness mechanism may be formally defined, or it may be difficult to say where the boundary of the awareness mechanism ends, as in the case of the immune and nervous system of animals.
-The book
-[The Computer after Me](http://thecomputerafterme.eu/) contains a much more in-depth discussion of these topics.
+An awareness mechanism can be realized in a myriad of ways: information can be stored in a centralized location, it can be distributed between agents, or it may even be stored in the environment.
+As mentioned before, the reasoner may be trivial or sophisticated.
+The interface between the awareness mechanism and the rest of the system may be formally defined, or it may be difficult to say where the boundary of the awareness mechanism ends, as in the case of the immune and nervous system of animals.
+The book [The Computer after Me](http://thecomputerafterme.eu/) contains a much more in-depth discussion of these topics.

+So we now know *what* *Poem* is supposed to be good for: building awareness mechanisms, i.e., the "brains" of adaptive, autonomous systems.
+This, of course, leads immediately to the question *how* might *Poem* support this.
+Why don't we use any old programming language to write our awareness mechanism?

+The answer to this questions is twofold and the first half may be either reassuring or off-putting, depending on whether you like programming or not.
+Firstly, when using *Poem* you still use any old programming language to write your system.
+Currently I have written implementations of *Poem* in Lua, in Julia and in Lisp (that covers all the mainstream languages, right?) but there is no reason why *Poem* might not be implemented on top of C, C++, Java or any other language (although the Lua implementation provides a very nice solution for C/C++-based programs).
+You just add a layer on top of the language that structures your program as a tree of behaviors.
+Behaviors are similar to functions with a particular simple interface: each behavior gets the same types of arguments and returns the same types of results.
+The standardized interface serves the same purpose that standardized containers play for shipping goods: while the insides of your boxes may contain wildly different things the infrastructure does not have to care about this at all.
+Inside the user-built "behavior boxes" you may perform any activity you like, in any way you like; from the outside they all look the same.

 For most systems that we build we have a definite idea what the system should achieve (even if we don't know how to implement a solution, or